 The festival originally included horseracing (now its own agricultural sideshow) but horses still play a major role for opening day.
 All the Munich breweries parade through the Theresienwiese with fully decorated carriages drawn by elegant Clydesdale horses.
 O’zapft occurs when the first keg is ceremoniously tapped by Munich’s Burgermeister (mayor), Dieter Reiter, who then tests the quality of the brew, which, it goes without saying, is of Munich’s usual superlative quality.
 And so the drinking begins.

 Oktoberfest or Wies’n as the locals call it, is as much a family festival as a drinking orgy.
 The families focus mainly on the amusement park area where there are rides and treats galore to entertain the kids of whatever age in the family although we don’t suggest the rides after a few litres, it could get messy.
-Family Day is every Tuesday from 12:00 - 18:00 when rides, shows, and goodies are discounted.
+Family Days are twice this year, on Sep 19 and 26 from 12:00 - 19:00 when rides, shows, and goodies are discounted.
+There is an extra family area (Familienplatzl) at the Wiesn-Straße 3 open every day

 To make your Wies’n visit more enjoyable we’ve compiled Your Insider’s Pocket guide on how to survive Oktoberfest.